DecoyGameDev/tesvsavedump/README.md

-# Brief instructions for tesvsavedump
+# Brief instructions for 04savedump

 WHAT IS THIS?

-    tesvsavedump will decode a TESV: Skyrim game save file and dump into a more human friendly format.
+    tesvsavedump will decode a TES4: Obivion game save file and dump into a more human friendly format.

     WARNING: Not all the fields are decoded and you may run into a lot of hex code